A Service for the Lord’s Day

 Grow in love and love by serving, joyful and free.

-Here my Spirit’s power filled you,
+Here my Spirit’s power filled you;

-here my tender comfort stilled you.
+here my tender comfort still you.

 Go, my children, fed and nourished, joyful and free.

-*The Choral Amen,
+*The Choral Amen: